 Checks whether an Android/Kotlin API, class, or library is stable, deprecated, or removed.
 ALWAYS call this before using any class from android.*, androidx.*, or kotlin.*.
 This tool exists because AI tools confidently generate removed and deprecated APIs.
 Known failures without this check: AsyncT...

-Part of the AndroJack MCP MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the AndroJack MCP server.

 AI agents call android_component_status to retrieve information from AndroJack MCP without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.